 The on-call provider should be used for urgent health concerns that cannot wait until Health Services reopens.
 Some examples: severe abdominal pain, high fever (>101), a serious injury and any other urgent symptoms for which you are concerned.

 When should I Not use the on-call service?

 Do not call for administrative questions including insurance, health forms, or prescription refills.
 These calls should take place during regular business hours.

 Who can use the on-call service?

-The provider on-call is only for students and employees.
+The provider on-call is only for WNE students and employees.
 We are unable to give advice to friends, relatives or students who have graduated.
-Also, we will not discuss your medical condition with family or friends without your permission.
-In urgent cases, you may make a call for a friend, but we will need to speak directly to the patient at some point.
+We are not able to discuss your medical condition with family or friends without your permission.
+In urgent cases, you may make a call for a friend, but we will also need to speak to them directly.